top of page

 Never add chlorine, or chlorine bleach, or chloride salts of any type to your ice bath, because the results might be unhealthy.

-We're going to talk about each of them individually, and the relationship between them, in the paragraphs below.
+I will write about each of them individually, and the relationship between them, in the paragraphs below.

 Water Quality